Laccha Onion Recipe (Indian Onion Salad)

 - Peel the onions and rinse them with water.

-- Discard ยฝ-inch pieces from the top and bottom, and cut the onions into medium-thick rings using a sharp knife.
+- Discard ยฝ-inch pieces from the top and bottom, and cut the onions into medium-thick rings.
+You can also cut the onions in half, then slice them.
 You can also use a handheld or an electric food processor to slice the onions.

 - Soak the onion rings in ice-cold water for 2-3 minutes.
 Soaking the onions in chilled water reduces their bitterness and also makes them crunchier.